dgaydukov/cert-spring5/files/spring5.md

 `@SessionAttributes` - post request gets the same instance of the model attribute object that was placed into the get request.
 `@CrossOrigin(origins="*")` - set origin to anybody, by default it same-host `PUT` vs. `PATCH`. put - opposite to get, so it to replace whole object for url.
 Patch - is to replace some fields within the object.
+`@RequestParam` - have field required (default true), so if you don't pass param field you got exception.
+If you set it to false value would be null (if your value is primitive you got `IllegalStateException: Optional int parameter 'id' is present but cannot be translated into a null value due to being declared as a primitive type.
+Consider declaring it as object wrapper for the corresponding primitive type.`)
+`ContextLoaderListener` - load root web app context

 It's important to return correct value curl http://localhost:8080/m1 - javax.servlet.ServletException: Circular view path [m1]